racheopod/piosfinder/readme.md

-# Finding piospheres (livestock concentration areas) in NAIP imagery
+# Finding piospheres in NAIP imagery

 *This project began in 2022 at Caltech's [Computer Vision for Ecology Summer Workshop](https://cv4ecology.caltech.edu/).*